-- 1.1 The Ecology Fund was established by the States on 26th March 1991, with the adoption of P.32/1991, and facilitated by a sum of money received as an insurance settlement from the Amoco Cadiz oil tanker disaster of 1978, with the following purpose, as detailed in the proposition - - 1.2 "the interest from the investment of which would be available for use by the trustees to grant aid, wholly or partially, for any activity designed to promote or protect the environment or ecology of Jersey". - 1.3 The Ecology Fund rules and administrative structure were laid out in P.32/1991 by the former Finance and Economics Committee (now superseded by the Minister). - 1.4 On 29th September 2005, the States approved amendments to the Ecology Fund rules, under P.192/2005; impacting the future management of the Ecology Fund, presentation of annual reports to the States, and the process for the appointment of Trustees. - 1.5 The Ecology Fund is managed by Trustees.
-Under P.192/2005, the Chairman of the Trustees should be a Member of the States, and there should be 5 Trustees nominated by the Environment and Public Services Committee (now superseded by the Minister for the Environment) and appointed by the States.
+- 1.1.
+The Ecology Fund was established on 26 March 1991 by the States of Jersey (P.32/1991) with a sum of money received as an insurance settlement from the Amoco Cadiz oil tanker disaster of 1978, with the following purpose, as detailed in the proposition:- - 1.2. ‰c @^ Áã} c ^ ¦ ^ c Á ~ ¦ [ { Á c @^ Áã} ç ^ c { ^ } c Á [ ~ Á ] @ã & @Á ] [ ˇ | å Á à · wholly or partially, for any activity designed to promote or protect the environment or ecology of Jersey". - 1.3.
+The Ecology Fund rules and administrative structure were laid out in P.32/1991 by the former Finance and Economics Committee (now the Minister). - 1.4.
+On 29 September 2005, the States approved amendments to the Ecology Fund rules, under P.192/2005; impacting the future management of the Ecology Fund, presentation of annual reports to the States and the process for the appointment of Trustees. - 1.5.
+The Ecology Fund is managed by Trustees, under P.192/2005, the Chairman of the Trustees should be a member of the States and there should be five trustees nominated by the Environment and Public Services Committee (superseded by the Minister for Environment) and appointed by the States.

-- 2.1 Whilst P.32/1991 gives the Treasurer the responsibility for investing the capital of the Ecology Fund, the 2 propositions provide no guidance as to how the investments should be carried out.
-Therefore the 2005 Regulations apply, where the Minister is required to be responsible for the development of the Ecology Fund's investment strategy in consultation with the Investment Adviser (Regulation 3) as he sees fit. - 2.2 In order to meet the Ecology Fund's purpose, the investment strategy applies half of the assets to work towards an objective of maintaining, with a target of exceeding, the real value of the assets over a rolling 5-year period, and for the remainder of the Ecology Fund's assets to provide sufficient levels of income for distribution. - 2.3 It is assumed that, provided the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.4 Therefore the Minister has set the following strategic aims, reflecting the 'Income Balanced' approach outlined in the Trust and Bequest Fund section -
+- 2.1.
+Whilst P.32/1991 gives the Treasurer the responsibility for investing the capital of the Ecology Fund, the proposition provides no guidance as to how the investments should be carried out.
+Therefore in line with article 25 of the Public Finances (Jersey) Law 2019 the Minister has development an investment strategy for the Ecology Fund. - 2.2.
+In order to meet the Ecology Fund's purpose the investment strategy applies half of the assets to work towards an objective of maintaining, with a target of exceeding, the real value of the assets over a rolling five year period and for the remainder of the Ecology Fund's assets to provide sufficient levels of income for distribution. - 2.3.
+It is assumed that providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer term investment returns. - 2.4.
+The requirements of the Ecology Fund were assessed, the 'Income Balanced' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the greatest chance of meeting the Funds strategic objectives. - 2.5.
+Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 2.6.
+Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool. - 2.7.
+No off-balance sheet vehicles are permitted.